Provar

 For this, the Resource URL should have the format /bucketname/filename, the Body parameter should have the file content, and Content-Type should specify the file format.

-After successful execution, the results can be viewed in AWS:
+After successful execution, the results can be viewed in AWS and in Automation:

 Web Services testing view in AWS

-For AWS APIs with a custom lambda integration, we need to pass the stage URL (the basic URL to perform rest requests) and other parameters, for example:
+For AWS APIs with a custom Lambda integration, we need to pass the stage URL (the basic URL to perform rest requests) and other parameters.

 Performing a SOAP request